apk/c-utils/README.md

 ## `aenv`

-Similar to `env`, but having a wildly different option set:
+Similar to `env`, but extended to a swiss army knife, to avoid shell processes or shim shells altogether.
+Options:

 * `-C arg` changes into the given directory.
 * `-v` shows the currently remaining arguments.